zibz0017/QuartzVault/content/Jewish History/Jewish History in Poland.md

 4. For about the last 20 years of his life, the Kotzker only dealt with his closest talmidim. [^29]
 5. The chassidus seemed to have been too extreme for it to really last. [^29]
 ## Ger
-1. After the Kotzker was nifter in the mid 1800s, the Chidushei Harim took over the chassidus. [^29]
+1. After the Kotzker was nifter in the mid 1800s, the חידושי Harim took over the chassidus. [^29]
 2. The Chassidus morphed into what we know as Ger. {<font color="#ff0000">need to look into how that happened</font>} [^29]
-3. The Chidushei Harim was a tremendous gaon and was very charismatic.
+3. The חידושי Harim was a tremendous gaon and was very charismatic.
 He was very sought after by a few chassiduses to become their rebbe. {<font color="#ff0000">Need to check that.</font>} [^29]
 4. He was originally a תלמיד of the Kushnitzer but after the father died and the son took over {don’t know which rebbe of Kushnitz this is referring to} he had some sort of fight and ended up joining Peshischa. [^29]
 5. All of his kids {or sons, I don’t know which} died during his lifetime.
 He felt this was because of his fight with the Kushnitzer.
 However, he still felt that he made the correct decision to leave Kushnitz. [^29]
 6. He turned down the intensity that was brought in by the Kotzker by a lot. [^29] {<font color="#ff0000">I’m not sure how things went exactly.
 Was he the rebbe after the death of the Kotzker and Kotzk sort of merged into Peshischa or was he the rebbe of Peshischa at at the same time as the Kotzker was the rebbe of Kotzk?</font>}
 7. The divrei תורה are much more peshat oriented.
 They seem to be trying to understand what the passuk is saying (I don’t think this is to the exclusion of Kutzk and Peshischa divrei תורה.) [^29]
-8. After the death of the Chidushei Harim, the chassidus was then led by Rabbi Chanoch Henach Hakohen Levin from 1866 until 1870. [^32]
+8. After the death of the חידושי Harim, the chassidus was then led by Rabbi Chanoch Henach Hakohen Levin from 1866 until 1870. [^32]
-9. The Sfas Emes was the grandson of the Chidushei Harim and he took over the chassidus afterwards at 22 years old. [^29][^32]
+9. The Sfas Emes was the grandson of the חידושי Harim and he took over the chassidus afterwards at 22 years old. [^29][^32]
-10. He was orphaned of both of his parents by the time he was 8 years old and was brought up by the Chidushei Harim until the death of the Chidushei Harim.[^29][^32]
+10. He was orphaned of both of his parents by the time he was 8 years old and was brought up by the חידושי Harim until the death of the חידושי Harim.[^29][^32]
-11. The ספר Sfas Emes is similar to the style of the Chidushei Harim in that it seeks peshat and tries to make sense of the passuk (with references to higher concepts as well). [^29]
+11. The ספר Sfas Emes is similar to the style of the חידושי Harim in that it seeks peshat and tries to make sense of the passuk (with references to higher concepts as well). [^29]
 12. The Sfas emes died from heartache in 1905 as the Russians drafted many of his Chassidim to fight in the Russo-Japanese War. [^29]
 13. His ספר lives on.
 It is incredibly popular in Ger.
-(Almost sounds like a Chiddushei Halev in Chofetz Chaim.) [^29]
+(Almost sounds like a Chiddushei Halev in Chofetz חיים.) [^29]
 ## Piaseczno (Piacezna) Rebbe
 1. Rav Kalonymus Kalman Shapira was born in 1889[^33][^34]
 2. He had Yichus.
 His grandfather, father, and father-in-law were all rebbes.[^33]
 3. He was more worldly than the average rebbe.
 He knew languages, played instruments and read a lot.[^33]
 4. He wrote numerous sefarim, such as the Eish Kodesh, ספר Chovas Hatalmidim, a ספר for married people (which he did not finish), and an introduction for people learning Kabbalah. [^33][^34]
 5. חובות Hatalmidim is a guidebook for chassidishe bochurim.
 It is similar to Alei Shor for Litvishe Bochurim (I don’t know in what sense this is.
 R’ Lopiansky did not explain what he meant). [^33]
 6. In the days of the Piacezna, the חינוך was very strict.
 Ger was the popular Chassidus at that point and Ger maintained a lot of the intensity and brutal honesty of Kutzk.
-Because of this, many children were going off the derech. [^33]
+Because of this, many children were going off the דרך. [^33]
 7. The Piacezna looked at this situation as a problem with the rabbeim and the system in general, not with the kids (meaning, the style of חינוך had to change, not the kids). [^33]
 8. His system was much more positive.
 He focused on instilling into the kids the importance of being Jewish and the importance of their role as the future כלל ישראל.
 This is at least part of what ספר חובות Hatalmidim is about.
 The ספר is still extremely relevant in our times. [^33]
-9. He founded a yeshiva called Daas משה in 1923. [^33]
+9. He founded a yeshiva called דעת משה in 1923. [^33]
 10. Near the beginning of World War II, his son and daughter-in-law were killed by a German bombing raid. [^33][^34]
 11. During the war, he was sent to the Warsaw Ghetto. [^33][^34]
 12. He was deported to the Trawniki concentration camp where he was killed in 1943. [[^34]